 Clairnote addresses this by spacing staff lines a major third apart and through “vertical compression” of the staff, allowing vertically adjacent notes to overlap to a greater extent than they do on a traditional staff.
 The hollow and solid (6-6) note head pattern also helps by making it easy to differentiate adjacent notes.

-The following image shows three different staves that each contain the same one-octave harmonic intervals (E to E and F to F):
+The following image shows three different staves with the same one-octave harmonic intervals (E to E and F to F).

-On the “uncompressed” chromatic staff (far right) the adjacent notes overlap the same amount as on a standard staff (far left), so an octave spans 12/7 (or 1.7142…) times as much vertical space as an octave on a standard staff.
+On the “uncompressed” chromatic staff (far right) the adjacent notes overlap the same amount as on a standard staff (far left), so an octave spans 12/7 (or 1.714…) times as much space as an octave on a standard staff.
 (Because there are 12 staff positions per octave instead of 7.)
-On the compressed Clairnote staff adjacent notes overlap more, resulting in an octave that’s only 1.2 times the size of an octave on a standard staff.
+On the compressed Clairnote staff adjacent notes overlap more, resulting in an octave that’s only 9/7 (1.285…) times the size of an octave on a standard staff.

-Here is another image that adds a hypothetical version of the Clairnote staff (labeled “x1”) that has been compressed further so that an octave spans the exact same vertical extent as on a standard staff:
+Here is another image that adds a hypothetical chromatic staff that has been compressed further (too far…) so that an octave spans the exact same vertical extent as on a standard staff.

-The hypothetical “x1” staff is still physically larger than the standard staff even though an octave spans the same physical distance.
-This is because the Clairnote staff covers a greater pitch range from its bottom line to its top line.
-The Clairnote staff spans from E to G# (16 semitones).
+This hypothetical staff is still physically larger than the standard staff even though an octave spans the same physical distance.
+This is because the Clairnote staff covers a greater pitch range from its bottom line to its top line, from E to G# (16 semitones).
 The standard staff spans from E to F (13 semitones) in treble clef, or G to A (14 semitones) in bass clef.
-The image shows that part (almost half) of the larger size of the standard Clairnote staff (x1.2) is due to this greater pitch range of the Clairnote staff.
+The image shows that part of the larger size of the standard Clairnote staff is due to this greater pitch range of the Clairnote staff.